GMT -6 hours

 Discover Mayan sites and laze on powdery beaches

 The sun-drenched Yucatán Peninsula conjures up images of platinum sands, azure waters and gently swaying palms but Mexico is a diverse nation that offers so much more than stunning beaches.
-With incredible adventure activities, activity-packed eco-parks, world-class diving and spectacular archaeological sites, as well as great shopping and pulsating nightlife, Mexico offers a host of captivating combinations.
+With incredible adventure activities, activity-packed eco-parks, world-class diving and spectacular archaeological sites, Mexico offers a host of captivating combinations.

 Combine cultural and historic exploration with an indulgent beach stay to make the most of this Central American gem.
-Explore Spanish colonial towns and elegant cities, wandering along cobblestone streets and sampling local tortillas washed down with tequila at a traditional cantina; and discover remarkably preserved Mayan and pre-Aztec ruins, from the jungle-clad ruins of Palenque to the breathtaking temples at Chichen Itza - one of the New Seven Wonders of the World - before unwinding on heavenly beaches that rival those of the Maldives with their powdery white sands lapped by brilliant turquoise waters.
+Discover remarkably preserved Mayan and pre-Aztec ruins, from the jungle-clad ruins of Palenque to the breathtaking temples at Chichen Itza – one of the New Seven Wonders of the World – before unwinding on heavenly beaches.

-The waters between Cancun and Isla Mujeres off the east coast of the Yucatán Peninsula offer an underwater paradise of magnificent reefs, pristine coral gardens, freshwater caverns and wreck as well as the world’ largest underwater sculpture museum.
-Whale sharks, dolphins, sharks and turtles are just some of the incredible marine life that can be spotted here.
-Secrets Maroma Beach Riviera Cancun offers indulgent adults only luxury and boasts fabulous facilities and and a fantastic Unlimited-Luxury® all inclusive package.
+The waters between Cancun and Isla Mujeres off the east coast of the Yucatán Peninsula offer an underwater paradise of magnificent reefs, pristine coral gardens, freshwater caverns and wrecks as well as the world’s largest underwater sculpture museum.
+Whale sharks, dolphins and turtles are just some of the incredible marine life that can be spotted here.

-Two hours west of Cancun lies Chichen Itza, one of Mexico’s most famous archaeological sites and an extraordinary feat of architecture.
+Chichen Itza, one of Mexico’s most famous archaeological sites and an extraordinary feat of architecture.
 Once one of the most powerful Mayan cities on the Yucatán Peninsula, Chichen Itza served as a ceremonial centre between 550 and 800 AD and was mysteriously abandoned for 100 years before being resettled in 900 AD.
 The remarkably preserved ruins include the iconic El Castillo, the Temple of the Jaguars and the Mayan Observatory.
-Discover these famous ruins along with some of the region's hidden treasures on our Treasures of the Yucatán tour.

-Stretching south of Cancun along the coast of the Yucatán Peninsula to Playa del Carmen, Tulum and beyond, this famous region is renowned for its miles of white sand beaches, luxurious resorts, the dramatic cliff-top ruins of Tulum and fantastic ecological parks.
+Stretching south of Cancun along the coast of the Yucatán Peninsula to Playa del Carmen, Tulum and beyond, the Mayan Riviera is renowned for its miles of white sand beaches, all inclusive, the dramatic cliff-top ruins of Tulum and fantastic ecological parks.
 Quieter than Cancun, the Mayan Riviera is ideal for those in search of peace and relaxation whilst soaking up the natural beauty, history and culture of the region.
-Popular adventure activities here range from diving and rappelling into cenotes to trekking, zip-lining though the jungle and canyoning.

-The laid back, European-influenced town of Playa del Carmen is a great base for exploration of the nearby ruins of Tulum and Coba and it also a good destination for diving tours.
+Playa del Carmen is a great base for exploration of the nearby ruins of Tulum and Coba.
 Enjoy watersports from the beach and sample the local catch-of-the-day at one of the casual beachfront restaurants.
 Stroll around the cobblestone streets and shop for traditional handicrafts, jewellery and folk art on bustling Fifth Avenue and then dance until the sun comes up and one of the lively bars and open-air clubs.
 The sleepy island of Cozumel is just half an hour away by boat and offers a peaceful setting for world-class snorkelling and scuba diving.
-Paradisus Playa del Carmen La Esmeralda boasts a beautiful white sand beach, luxurious accommodation and a host of activities for all the family.

-Mexico boasts some of Latin America’s richest colonial architecture and its capital is home to the magnificent Zócalo – the heart of the city and one of the world’s largest squares.
+Mexico boasts some of Latin America’s richest colonial architecture and the capital Mexico City is home to the magnificent Zócalo – the heart of the city and one of the world’s largest squares.
 A giant Mexican flag is ceremoniously raised and lowered daily, numerous community events take place here and Aztec dancers perform daily.
-The square is overlooked to the north by the striking Metropolitan Cathedral and to the east by the Palacio Nacional which is adorned with colourful murals by Mexican artist Diego Rivera which depict the country’s history from the Aztecs to pre-revolution Mexico.
-The city boasts fine museums including the outstanding National Museum of Anthropology, a cavernous treasure trove of indigneous artefacts, paintings and sculptures from Mexico’s ancient cultures.
+The square is overlooked to the north by the Metropolitan Cathedral and to the east by the Palacio Nacional which is adorned with colourful murals by Mexican artist Diego Rivera which depict the country’s history from the Aztecs to pre-revolution Mexico.

 Head north-east of the Zócalo to discover the ruins of the Templo Mayor which have an incongruous setting in the city centre.
 Destroyed by the Spanish in the 16th Century, this temple in the Aztec capital city of Tenochtitlanare remained undiscovered until 1978 when workmen discovered a huge stone carving depicting Coyolxauhqui, the moon goddess.
 During the site’s excavation thousands of artefacts were discovered - including a wall of skulls and life size statues of Aztec warriors – which can be seen at the on-site museum.